-This free focus on close reading resource helps you teach students about text features within information text and how to use them.
+This free focus on close reading resource helps you teach students about text features within informational text and how to use them.

-While most students are able to correctly identify nonfiction text features, it can be more difficult for children to use those text features to help them develop a deeper understanding of a text.
+While most students are able to correctly identify nonfiction text features, it can be more difficult for children to use those text features to help them develop a deeper understanding of what they are reading.
 For this reason, it is important to spend time helping students learn how to get information out of nonfiction text features.

 This collection of resources has been designed to help your students develop their understanding of informational text features.